rejsmont/LabDB/doc/Upgrade.md

 $ app/console doctrine:schema:update --env=prod --dump-sql
 ```

-And if you are happy with the SQL you see, run the update:
+And if you are happy with the SQL you see, run the update and clear memcached cache:

 ```
 $ app/console doctrine:schema:update --env=prod --force
+$ echo 'flush_all' | nc localhost 11211
 ```

 **Now you are up to date**